 Gustavo Sánchez Valle is an Agricultural Engineer Specialist in Agricultural Economics from the Chapingo Autonomous University.
 From 2003 to 2019 he served as President of the Board of Directors of the Red Mexicana de Organizaciones Campesinas Forestales A. C. (Red MOCAF).
 Gustavo also served as a Member of the Executive Commission of the Mesoamerican Alliance of Peoples and Forests (AMPB), from 2012 to 2018.
 In addition, he was a member of the Board of Directors of the Initiative for Resources and Right, and was a Principal Observer for the Civil Society of Latin America and the Caribbean in the UN REDD Program and official Observer of Civil Society for the Latin American and Caribbean region in the Forest Carbon Partnership Facility.
 Gustavo has served as a Member of the Forest Communities Representation of the National Forestry Council (CONAF), Coordinator of the Technical Committee on Forests and Climate Change of CONAF and Head Member of the Mexican Forest Fund.

-Gerardo Segura Warnholtz is a Senior Rural Development and Natural Resources Management Specialist at the World Bank.
-Prior to joining the Bank in 2005, Gerardo coordinated the National Program on Community Forestry in Mexico under the Mexican Forestry Commission (CONAFOR) and the Ministry of Environment and Natural Resources (SEMARNAT) for more than ten years.
+Gerardo Segura Warnholtz is currently a Senior Forestry Officer at FAO.
+Prior to joining FAO, Gerardo was a Senior Rural Development and Natural Resources Management Specialist at the World Bank from 2005 after coordinating the National Program on Community Forestry in Mexico under the Mexican Forestry Commission (CONAFOR) and the Ministry of Environment and Natural Resources (SEMARNAT) for more than ten years.
 He also acted as Technical Secretary of the National Advisory Council on Forestry Affairs.
 Prior to this, Gerardo was Assistant Professor in Forestry Ecology and Silviculture at the Institute of Ecology of the National Autonomous University of México (UNAM).
 He holds a Ph.D. and M.S. in Forest Sciences from the University of Washington and a B.A. in Biology/Ecology from the Universidad Metropolitana, Mexico.
 During his years in the World Bank, Gerardo has worked extensively in operations and advisory services throughout Latin America, and more recently, in Africa.
 His areas of expertise include community forestry, carbon finance and forest tenure security, in which he has published more than fifty peer-reviewed articles and technical reports.